Fitbit recalling 1 million smartwatches due to burn hazard

 Remedy:

-The watches were sold from September 2017 through December 2021 at Best Buy, Kohl's, Target and other stores across the country.
-They were also sold online at Amazon and on Fitbit's website.
+The watches were sold at Best Buy, Kohl's, Target and other stores across the country, as well as online at Amazon.com and Fitbit.com from September 2017 through December 2021.
+Fitbit stopped producing it in 2020.

+The CPSC said there have been at least 115 reports of the watch overheating with 78 reports of burn injuries, including two reports of third-degree burns and four reports of second-degree burns.

-CPSC says people should immediately stop using the smartwatches and contact Fitbit, who will send customers pre-paid packaging to return the device.
-Upon receipt of the device, Fitbit will issue customers a refund of $299.
-The company will also provide participating consumers with a discount code for 40% off select new devices.
+Consumers should immediately stop using the recalled Ionic smartwatches and contact Fitbit to receive pre-paid packaging to return the device.
+Upon receipt of the device, consumers will be issued a refund of $299.
+Fitbit will also provide participating consumers with a discount code for 40% off select Fitbit devices.